byu-oit/enMotion/operations/README.md

 "enMotion" is a registered trademark of Georgia-Pacific

-"QR Code" ia a registered trademark of DENSO WAVE INCORPORATED
+"QR Code" ia a registered trademark of Denso Corporation